JoinMarket-Org/joinmarket-clientserver/docs/lightning-message-channels.md

 a@b:/path/to/joinmarket-clientserver$ ./install.sh --with-ln-messaging
 ```

 and then follow the installation process as normal; note that it warns you that the c-lightning bundling isn't necessary, but go ahead and accept, because that's your choice here.
 As usual with this install process, don't forget the final step of activating the virtualenv.
-To be absolutely clear: the `with-ln-messaging` flag will *compile* and install an instance of [c-lightning](https://github.com/ElementsProject/lightning), locally (see below for where).
+To be absolutely clear: the `--with-ln-messaging` flag will *compile* and install an instance of [c-lightning](https://github.com/ElementsProject/lightning), locally (see below for where).

 Before starting up a coinjoin bot, examine the new config section which can be created by running `python wallet-tool.py somewallet.jmdat` as usual with your current `joinmarket.cfg` backed up to a different file name.
 You should see this new section: